ARH Inspirations via Chat GPT

 But the path to redemption will stand on a cross.

-Three times the garden grows tears with His prayer,
+Three times the garden grows tears within His prayers,

 Soon three times denial will come to the light,